bizz84/starter_architecture_flutter_firebase/README.md

 }
 ```

+This widget class is as simple as it can be, as it only needs to **watch** for changes in the stream (step 1), and return the correct widget depending on the stream value (step 2).

-Note how all the logic for setting up the `StreamProvider` lives inside the provider itself, and is completely separate from the UI code.
-The widget class only needs to watch the provider, and map the stream data to the UI.
+This is great because all the logic for setting up the `StreamProvider` lives inside the provider itself, and is completely separate from the UI code.

 --------